- Password Resets / Troubleshooting / Difficulty Signing-On

 - Check holds are reflected in your available account balance, but there is not a special field in your account details that lists your total check hold amount.

 - To view copies of a cleared checks, simply click the check number within your account details.
+Some checks may not be available, such as those a merchant converts to an ACH payment.

 - You can view the interest rate and year-to-date interest earned on a specific account by clicking the “See account details” link on the right side of the page within your account details.